Skip to main content

 Acupuncturist License Renewal

-Acupuncturist licenses are renewed annually through MELS (Mississippi Enforcement and Licensure System), per Mississippi Law.
+Acupuncturist licenses are renewed annually through MELS (Medical Enforcement & Licensure System), per Mississippi Law.

 Fee: $150 annually, plus a convenience fee, payable through MELS.
 View full fee schedule.

-CE requirement: 30 hours of acupuncture-related continuing education per two-year cycle.
-A current 4-year NCCAOM recertification is also accepted (per Mississippi Administrative Code, Part 2625, Rule 1.9).
+CE requirement: 30 hours of acupuncture-related continuing education per two-year cycle (Mississippi Administrative Code, Part 2625, Rule 1.9).

 How to Renew

-Sign in at the MELS gateway using your existing username and password.
+Sign in to MELS using your existing username and password.

-Confirm you have completed 30 hours of continuing education within the current biennial renewal period.
+Confirm you have completed 30 hours of continuing education within the current two-year period.

 Follow the prompts in MELS to complete your renewal.